Spider-Man vs. The Kingpin: Genesis version

 The Sega Genesis version was released in 1991 and was widely popular among comic book fans, helping to establish the success of the console.
 Critics noted that the game had superior graphics and sound, and faithfully recreated the characters from the video game universe.
 Even allowing the player to take pictures of major and minor enemies, they could be sold at the Daily Bugle to buy more web fluid.
 The additional ultra-hard challenge was a fight with Venom at the end of each round, before reaching the actual boss.
 In addition to Venom, there are also many other popular Spider-Man villains that players would have to fight, such as Doctor Octopus, Lizard, Electro, Sandman, and Hobgoblin.

-According to developer Randel B. Reiss, this version was a huge commercial success: two-thirds of all Genesis owners at the time also bought the game, which single-handedly convinced Marvel Comics not to cancel its licensing deal with Sega.
+Produced by Sega of America producer Ed Annunziata the original version of the game was contracted out to Innerprise Software.
+However, after failing to meet milestones and after Marvel voiced quality concerns, Technopop was contracted instead, recycling Innerprise's base game but redrawing or scrapping most of its artwork.
+Randel B. Reiss was hired to work on the game in his newly founded company Technopop, although later on during development a dispute between Sega of America and Technopop arose which resulted in there contract being cancelled as well.
+As there was no time to find another developer Sega of America Senior Vice President of Product Development Ken Balthaser gave Annunziata and Clyde Grossman the approval to allow former Technopop lead programmer Burt Sloane to continue programming the game alone.
+Reiss brought him in after meeting him at Northeastern University.
+Sloane brought in more college mates, Jonathan Miller, whose brother Mark was writing the game's music, and David Foley.
+From there the team would be operating as the developer Recreational Brainware.
+The game had Sloane develop a proprietary tool set to built levels, with collision detection in particular being represented with blocks that lined up with background tiles.
+According to Reiss, this version was a huge commercial success: two-thirds of all Genesis owners at the time also bought the game, which single-handedly convinced Marvel Comics not to cancel its licensing deal with Sega.